mckennapsean/code-examples/OpenGL/README.md

 Credit
 ------

-OpenGL Redbook for inspiring all of the *Tutorials/*
+OpenGL Redbook for inspiring all of the *Tutorials*.